jj-tutorial/tutorial/book/src/getting-started/interacting-with-github.md

 from `upstream` by default, and `jj git push` pushes to `origin` by default.

 We can do that via `jj config`. `jj` has per-repository settings as well as per-user settings.
-I think this one is more appropriate for this repsitory only, so:
+I think this one is more appropriate for this repository only, so:

 ```console